par12005/TPPS/README.md

   - Up to 5 different species are allowed per submission

 # Study Design
-The second set of fields in TPPS is the Species Design section, where users upload metadata about their experiment.
+The second set of fields in TPPS is the Study Design section, where users upload metadata about their experiment.
 The form fields and their properties are as follows:

 - Study Start Date: set of form fields
   - Start Date Year: drop-down menu with options '1970' to '2018'